Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsubsection{Problem Definition}

 The {CIR} in {MC} links is defined as the probability of finding a molecule at the receiver after its release from the emitter; see \cite[Def.
 2]{jamali2019channel}.
-It is given as a function of time, here denoted as $h(t)$ with given parameters $\{h_0,\,h_1,\dots,\, h_n\}$.
-Channel estimation and modeling are the two main problems, referring to finding the set of parameters $\{h_i\}$ and the sequence $h(t)$ itself, respectively.
-For instance, in the case of free-diffusion channels, where the transmitter node is modeled as a point and the receiver node as an absorving sphere, the {CIR} is given as $h(t)=\frac{V_\mathrm{rx}}{(4\pi D t)^{\frac{3}{2}}}e^{-\frac{d}{4Dt}}$ \cite[Eq.
-(6)]{farsad2016comprehensive}, where $D$ is the diffusion coefficient of the particles, $t$ denotes time, $d$ is the communication distance, and $V_\mathrm{rx}$ is the volume of the receiver.
-In this case, $h(t)$ is known, but parameters such as the distance may be unknown in practical scenarios, resulting in a channel estimation problem.

-Besides, in many situations, evaluating the {CIR} sequence is not feasible due to the complexity of the {MC} channel's geometry and topology.
-Examples include the channel illustrated in \Cref{fig_free_diffusion}, where a reflector introduces a non-linearity in the channel, preventing the development of a closed-form expression for $h(t)$.
-In that case, the {CIR} itself must be estimated, which refers to the channel modeling problem.
+The \ac{CIR} is given as a function of time, here denoted as $h(t)$ of given parameters $\{h_0,\,h_1,\dots,\, h_n\}$.
+Channel estimation and modeling are the two main problems: the former concerns finding the set of parameters $\{h_i\}$, while the latter concerns finding the sequence $h(t)$.
+In many situations, estimating or developing a closed-form expression for the {CIR} is not feasible due to the inherent complexity of the {MC} channel's geometry and topology.
+Examples include the channel illustrated in \Cref{fig_free_diffusion},\footnote{The reflector and receiver components in the figure were generated with the assistance of ChatGPT, utilizing a Da Vinci style for the drawing.
+The image for the cells in Fig. 4 was generated similarly.} where just the inclusion of a reflector introduces a non-linearity in the channel, preventing the development of a closed-form expression for $h(t)$.

 Either of these two problems unfolds into a challenge due to the unknown variables that need to be estimated, such as the communication distance, the impact of the geometry of the emitters and receivers, or the fluid velocity in vessel-like media.
-Due to the difficulty of these problems, literature reports {NN}-based solutions leveraging on their capacity as universal approximators. {NNs} can be used either to estimate the parameters for a given model or as a model-independent method to estimate the {CIR}.
+Due to the difficulty of these problems, literature reports {NN}-based solutions leveraging on their capacity as universal approximators.
 In the following subsections, we detail various {MC} scenarios and the reported {NN}-based estimators.